Auri-Fex/Halcova/norbela/world/overview.md

 - **Technology:** The first arcane lamps and alchemical devices are crude, hand-built, and highly experimental.
 Workshops are small, often hidden, and filled with strange apparatuses—glass retorts, copper coils, bone implements, and rune-etched reservoirs.
 Most devices are unreliable, prone to magical surges or catastrophic failure.
 Early attempts at oil-powered prosthetics and healing beds are rare and dangerous, sometimes causing mutations or unpredictable side effects.
 - **Society:** Knowledge of magical oil is restricted to a handful of scholars, alchemists, and local elites.
 Secret societies and guilds form to protect extraction sites and research, using coded language and magical wards.
 The general populace is wary, viewing oil harvesters as both miracle workers and potential threats.
 Rumors of “oil cults” and forbidden experiments circulate in taverns and markets.
 - **Economy:** Magical oil is a luxury, traded in secret and at exorbitant prices.
 Early trade networks are informal, relying on trusted intermediaries and coded messages.
 Counterfeit oils and dangerous byproducts flood the black market, leading to frequent accidents and disputes.
-Some regions see the rise of “Arcane Barons”—families or individuals who control oil-rich lands and enforce strict monopolies.
+Some regions see the rise of Shyakorin (Arcane Barons)—families or individuals who control oil-rich lands and enforce strict monopolies.
 - **Law & Regulation:** Most governments are unaware or dismissive of magical oil, but a few forward-thinking regions enact early laws to restrict extraction, set quotas, and require licenses.
 Enforcement is inconsistent, often relying on local militias or hired mages.
 Magical tracking and rudimentary conservation measures are introduced in some areas, but poaching and illegal harvesting remain common.
 - **Culture:** Art and literature begin to reflect the mystery and danger of magical oil.
 Paintings depict glowing lamps, mutated creatures, and secret rituals.
 Folk songs warn of the risks of oil extraction and the fate of those who meddle with forbidden magic.
 Festivals and ceremonies are rare, but some communities hold secret gatherings to honor the spirits of harvested creatures.
 - **Urban Development:** Towns near oil-rich habitats experience rapid, chaotic growth.
 Makeshift refineries, hidden workshops, and fortified compounds spring up, often clashing with traditional homes and farms.
 Infrastructure is primitive—mud roads, wooden bridges, and crude magical wards to protect against accidents or creature attacks.